 In the situation where all possible paths to a top-goal are unobtainable, continued attempts at the goal become a threat to the animat's survival by locking out other behaviours.
 The goal must be forcibly abandoned, this is the goal extinction point (postulate G4).
-Goal extinction is achieved in the SRS/E algorithm by removing the unsatisfied top-goal, g^1 , from G. The animat would then be free to pursue the next highest priority goal as top-goal, or other behaviours if there are no further elements on G. Extinction of behaviours has been widely observed experimentally (section 3.6.3).
-Extinction does not, however, appear as an abrupt abandonment of the behaviour.
+Goal extinction is achieved in the SRS/E algorithm by removing the unsatisfied top-goal, $g^1$ , from G. The animat would then be free to pursue the next highest priority goal as top-goal, or other behaviours if there are no further elements on G. Extinction does not, however, appear as an abrupt abandonment of the behaviour.
 Instead the behaviour persists for a time (the "on-period"), then suspended briefly (the "off-period") before being resumed for another on-period.
-This alternation of apparently goal directed behaviour with periods of some other activity persists for a time, until the goal directed behaviour finally appears to be completely suppressed.
+This alternation of apparently goal directed behaviour finally appears to be completely suppressed.
 The relative lengths of the "on" and "off-periods" change in a characteristic manner, the periods "on" shortening and the periods "off" lengthening.

 During goal directed behaviour SRS/E always takes the best possible estimated path, there is no explicit exploration during this type of behaviour.
 SRS/E does not attempt to locate new paths, but instead applies its resources to achieving the goal using the best known path.
 At the end of the first "on" period behaviour reverts to default trial and error actions.
 This period has the effect of exploring for new paths through the graph.
 If the animat "stumbles" upon the solution and arrives at the goal it is satisfied in the normal way, and a new path is known for future use.
-Lengthening periods of exploration have the effect of widening the area of search in the graph space, increasing the likelihood of happening on a previously unknown path through the cognitive map and thereby reaching the top-goal24.
+Lengthening periods of exploration have the effect of widening the area of search in the graph space, increasing the likelihood of happening on a previously unknown path through the cognitive map and thereby reaching the top-goal.
 The duration of the first "on-period" is determined from the initial cost-estimate of the best path in the graph.
 The valence break point (VBP, described by postulate P6), is set to some multiple of the initial lowest policy value cost estimate (bestcost) computed by the algorithm.
-This multiple is defined by the system constant VALENCE_BREAK_POINT_FACTOR, currently set to 10.
+This multiple is defined by the system constant VALENCE\BREAK\POINT\FACTOR, currently set to 10.